tvquizphd/overworker/README.md

 ## Deploy

-First add the heroku remote and login
+First login and add the heroku remote
 ```
+heroku login
 heroku git:remote -a overworker
 ```